 A congressional sign-on letter is exactly what its name implies — a letter that will be passed among members of Congress for signatures in order to build support for a program, a specific funding level, or language to be included in a bill.
 Often, these sign-on letters are sent to the chairman or ranking minority member of a subcommittee on appropriations, the full Committee on Appropriations, or the Budget Committee.
 RESULTS uses sign-on letters as a way to build greater support for our issues among congressman.

 A subcommittee is a subgroup of either a standing or select committee that is comprised of members from both political parties, organized to address a specific topic within the committee.
-The House Committee on Appropriations, for instance, includes 12 subcommittees, each of whom oversees funding (appropriations) for a specific issue such as defense (see the list of 12 subcommittees).
+The House Committee on Appropriations, for instance, includes 12 subcommittees, each of whom oversees funding (appropriations) for a specific issue such as defense.

 Two subcommittees of great relevance to RESULTS’ work are the Senate and House Appropriations Subcommittees on Labor, Health, and Human Services, Education, and Related Agencies and the Subcommittees on State, Foreign Operations, and Related Programs.

 A surplus occurs when the government takes in more money (from taxes and other sources) than it spends.

 To “table” a measure refers the action of laying aside a proposition, resolution, etc. for future discussion, generally with a view to postponing or shelving the matter indefinitely.